darksim33/Pyneapple/README.md

 python -m pipx install poetry
 ```

-To use an editable installation of PyNeapple navigate to the repository directory and perform the installation.
+To use an editable installation of PyNeapple navigate to the repository directory and perform the installation using the
+local virtual environment.

 ```console
 cd <path_to_the_repository>